der-scheme/dmptool-docker/doc.md

 A word on services that you might expect, but that were not included in the image.

-#### Apache
+#### Nginx

-Nginx is the web server of choice, thus Apache would be redundant.
+As of this writing, there doesn't exist a distribution of GNU/Linux that ships with Shibboleth support for Nginx.

 #### LDAP